PRodriguez19/MMG3320-5320/docs/ch09/17_counting_reads.md

         + add the path to the GTF file:
         + `-s` options include yes, no, or reverse
         + `-i` specify `gene_id`
-    4. Submit the script when you are done using the example script below.
+    4. Submit the `htseq-count.sh` script after modifying it (see below)
-    5. Rerun the script, this time change to `-i gene_name` instead.
-Be sure to change the name of the output file.
+    5. Then Rerun the `htseq-count.sh` script, but this time change to `-i gene_name` instead.
+Be sure to change the name of the output file as well.
 What is the difference in the outputs?
-    6. Read the `htseq-count` output section below
+    6. Read the section below titled **`htseq-count` output**
     7. Now you are ready to generate a multiqc output from the `*.summary` files

-The example script below will get you started:
+The `htseq-count.sh` script below will get you started:

 ```bash
 #!/bin/bash